Extinction (Star Trek: Enterprise): Production

-The episode was directed by LeVar Burton, who had previously directed more than twenty other episodes of the franchise.
-He had also previously played Geordi La Forge in Star Trek: The Next Generation.
+The episode was directed by LeVar Burton, who had directed more than twenty Trek episodes and played Geordi La Forge in Star Trek: The Next Generation.
 Scott Bakula praised Burton's work on Enterprise, saying that he had a "great energy and a great sense of fun" and said that the flame-throwers in "Extinction" got the former TNG actor "excited".
 The writer, André Bormanis, was previously the science advisor for the various Star Trek series and was the story editor on Enterprise.
-Joining the cast in a guest role as Tret was Roger Cross, who had appeared in several science fiction series such as The X Files, Stargate SG-1 and Andromeda.
+Joining the cast in a guest role as Tret was Roger Cross, who had appeared in several science fiction series such as The X-Files, Stargate SG-1 and Andromeda.
 He also appeared alongside Burton's The Next Generation co-star, Patrick Stewart, in X2: X-Men United.
 Returning in the same role he played in "The Xindi", the first episode of season three, was Daniel Dae Kim as Corporal Chang.

 Filming on "Extinction" began on July 31, 2003, with a shoot that lasted the following seven working days.
 To represent the jungle of the alien planet, the soundstage was inundated with foliage.
-A Xindi landing pod was created to appear in those same scenes.
-Several of the main cast were required to undergo extended make-up sessions lasting three or four hours every day for six days of the shoot in order for their characters to appear in a number of different stages of mutation.
+A Xindi landing pod was created to appear in those scenes.
+Several of the main cast were required to undergo extended make-up sessions lasting three or four hours every day for six days of the shoot for their characters to appear in stages of mutation.
 The make-up on Jolene Blalock was not as extensive as that on Scott Bakula, Dominic Keating and Linda Park due to her character's Vulcan anatomy.
 Both Bakula and Keating had to wear bladders on their throats as a special effect which were inflated when they growled.
 Following the experience, Park praised John Billingsley, who in his role as Doctor Phlox has to undertake similar make-up regimes for every episode.

 Both the Xindi landing pod and the alien spaceship were designed by John Eaves.
 He also produced a series of designs for a Vulcan shuttle which ended up being written out of the episode.
 The Xindi pod went through three designs being approved, while the alien spaceship was accepted on the first submission.
 However Eaves regretted this, as he had submitted a spaceship design which he strongly disliked, calling it "by far my least favorite of anything I have ever drawn".
 It was based on a hatchet housed in a tool pouch.
 Eaves also developed the concept artwork for the alien temple.

 This was the first episode of the series following the title change from Enterprise to Star Trek: Enterprise, and so it was the first time that the new title card appeared.
 Also, "Extinction" was dedicated to Jerry Fleck, which appeared at the end of the episode before the credits.
 He had died in his sleep during the filming of the episode "Twilight" and was working on pre-production for "North Star".